izzymoriguchi/ud851-Exercises/README.md

 - T03.07-Exercise-RecyclerViewClickHandling
   - Learn how to do click handling of list items
     - Create an your own interface ItemClickListener within Adapter
-    - In the inner ViewHolder class, implement library View.OnClickListener and trigger to call your own listener method on "onClick" method.
+    - In the inner ViewHolder class, implement library View.OnClickListener and trigger to call your own listener method on "onClick" method

 ### Lesson04a-Starting-New-Activities
   - T04a.01-Exercise-AddNewActivity